Cosmic Inflation: My Journey to the Edge of Science

 This event is co-hosted with the Department of Physics and Astronomy.

 As members of the Penn community, we have a shared commitment to take the necessary precautions to avoid spreading COVID-19.
 Attendees for this event agree to adhere to University guidelines at the time of the event and any updated guidance from the event organizers.
-Masking is not required at this time but is welcome.
+Masking is not required but it is strongly encouraged.